m5it/html_js_4_fun_slid3r/README.md

 # Slider options:
   - element    ( required - define slider element Ex. css: ".slider.hor .field"   or   ".slider.ver .field"
+  - mobile     ( if mobile=true then "touch" events are used else "mouse" )
   - vertical   ( if slide is used verticaly this should be "true" )
   - doubleside ( if center of slide should be 0 and ends maximum value.
 (Positive or Negative can be result.
 Depend on side) )
   - maxresult  ( define maximum value of scroll when scrolled to the end.
 Default 255 )